Powerful storm creates dangerous travel conditions

-MILWAUKEE (AP) — A powerful winter storm with heavy snow and ice has created dangerous travel conditions, closed scores of schools and caused a chain reaction accident that injured at least six people in the Upper Midwest.
-The National Weather Service issued a blizzard warning for parts of the Dakotas Tuesday.
-In Minnesota, snow continued to mount following Monday’s totals ranging from 13 inches in the west-central region and 7 inches near Duluth.
-In North Dakota, the State Patrol said five semis and eight other vehicles piled up west of Fargo Monday, closing a section of Interstate 94.
-At least six people were treated at Fargo hospitals.
+MILWAUKEE (AP) — A powerful winter storm with heavy snow and ice has created dangerous travel conditions, closed scores of schools and caused caused numerous crashes and spin-outs in the Upper Midwest.
+The National Weather Service issued a blizzard warning for parts of the Dakotas Tuesday, where winds were blowing up to 30 mph for most of the day.
+In Minnesota, snow continued to mount following Monday’s totals, with more than 17 inches of snow recorded south of downtown Duluth.
+The Minneapolis metro area, which survived the first storm wave, was getting socked Tuesday with snow totals heading toward half a foot.
+It resulted in numerous crashes and spin-outs.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.